Toni744/JenkinsDemo/readMe.txt

 Testing the Jenkins connectivity with Github
-New simple filefor Jenkins Demo
+New simple file for Jenkins Demo